warncke/immutable-access-control/README.md

 For example: with the above rules if a record was both published and deleted then access would not be allowed to a session that lacked the access to view deleted records even if it had the access to view published records.

+#### Access control for scopes

+    accessControl.setRule(['all', 'model:foo:list:any:1'])
+    accessControl.setRule(['all', 'model:foo:read:any:1'])

+In this example access to `read` and `list` `any` record for model `foo` is granted for `all` roles.

+When access is granted for `any` record it is also implicitly granted for `own` records that belong to the session owner.

+    accessControl.setRule(['all', 'model:foo:create:1'])
+    accessControl.setRule(['all', 'model:foo:list:any:1'])
+    accessControl.setRule(['all', 'model:foo:read:any:1'])
+    accessControl.setRule(['all', 'model:foo:update:own:1'])
+    accessControl.setRule(['all', 'model:foo:delete:own:1'])
+    accessControl.setRule(['all', 'model:foo:list:deleted:own:1'])
+    accessControl.setRule(['all', 'model:foo:read:deleted:own:1'])
+    accessControl.setRule(['all', 'model:foo:unDelete:deleted:own:1'])

+In this example `create` permission is granted for `all` roles on model `foo`.

+`create` access does not have a scope because scopes only apply to existing records.

+`all` roles also have `list` and `read` access for `any` record.

+Additionally `all` roles can `update` and `delete` and `unDelete` their `own` records as well as `list` and `read` their `own` `deleted` records.

+This is a somewhat typical set of access control rules for a model where users create and manage content that is shared with others.

+    accessControl.setRule(['all', 'model:foo:1'])
+    accessControl.setRule(['all', 'model:foo:update:own:0'])
+    accessControl.setRule(['all', 'model:foo:delete:own:0'])

+In this example access is granted for all actions  on `foo` to `all` roles but is denied for `update` and `delete` on `own` records.

+When access is denied on `own` records it is still allowed on records owned by other users.
+There are rare cases where this may be desired but in most cases when access is denied it should be denied for `any` role.

+    accessControl.setRule(['all', 'model:foo:1'])
+    accessControl.setRule(['all', 'model:foo:update:any:0'])
+    accessControl.setRule(['all', 'model:foo:delete:any:0'])

+This example is like the previous except that `update` and `delete` is denied for `any` record.

+When access is denied for `any` record this includes `own` records so in this case no session would be allowed to update or delete any records.

+#### Determining ownership with a custom access id property

+    accessControl.setAccessIdName('foo', 'fooId')

+To specify a column/property name other than accountId to use for determining ownership of a record call `setAccessIdName` with the model name and access id column/property name as arguments.

+Typically the `accessIdName` property should be set on the Immutable Model which will then call `setAccessIdName` for Immutable Access Control when it is initialized.

+When a custom accessIdName is used that property must be made available on the session.

+Immutable App Auth will automatically load any custom accessIdName properties specified on models used by Immutable App if they are specified on the model.

 ### Access control rules for Immutable Core modules